 The scientists claim a near 30 percent reduction in respiratory illness among infants whose diets were supplemented daily with the probiotic Bifidobacterium animalis, subspecies BB-12, as compared to those in their control group.

-They also used the study as an opportunity to further test a new form of slow-delivery medical pacifier designed to administer more accurate dosages of medicine to very young children.
+They also used the study as an opportunity to further test a new form of slow-delivery medical pacifier designed to administer more accurate servings of medicine to very young children.
 The pacifiers have a small opening in their back plate for the storage of drugs.
 In the case of this study, tablets of the BB-12 probiotic.

 Specifics of the Study

 The research team monitored 109 infants for a period of eight months beginning when each of the participants was about one month old.
-Following the double blind experimental standard commonly used in such studies, the infants where divided into two groups.
+Following the double blind experimental standard commonly used in such studies, the infants were divided into two groups.
 One set of participants received the BB-12 probiotic twice daily while the other set was given only placebo.

 As opposed to the findings of many studies conducted in recent years into the effects of probiotic use in older children and adults, the Finnish data did not show any significant variation between the two participant groups with regard to overall gastrointestinal health or dependence on antibiotic drugs for the treatment of common illness.
 The data did, however, show a marked reduction in respiratory illness among members of the BB-12 group.